-The customers served by the Company's distribution network are supplied predominantly by a small number of electricity supply businesses with RWE NPower plc accounting for approximately 15.3% of distribution revenues in the regulatory year to 31 March 2020 (2019: 19%); and British Gas accounting for approximately 11% of distribution revenues in the regulatory year to 31 March 2020 (2019: 12%).
+The customers served by the Company's distribution network are supplied predominantly by a small number of electricity supply businesses with RWE NPower plc accounting for approximately 17% of distribution revenues in 2019 (2018: 19%) and British Gas plc accounting for approximately 12% of distribution revenues in 2019 (2018: 12%).
 Ofgem has determined a framework which sets credit limits for each supply business based on its credit rating or payment history and requires them to provide credit cover if their value at risk (measured as being equivalent to 45 days usage) exceeds the credit limit.
 Acceptable credit typically is provided in the form of a parent company guarantee, letter of credit or an escrow account.
-Included within other payables are customer deposits of £2.4m as at 31 March 2020 (2019: £1.1m).

-Provided the Company has implemented credit control, billing and collection processes in line with best practice guidelines and can demonstrate compliance with the guidelines or is able to satisfactorily explain departure from the guidelines, any bad debt losses arising from supplier default will be recovered through an increase in future allowed income.
+Provided the Company has implemented credit control, billing and collection processes in line with best practice guidelines and can demonstrate compliance with the guidelines or is able to satisfactorily explain departure from the guidelines, any losses arising from supplier default will be recovered through an increase in future allowed income.
 Losses incurred to date have not been material therefore no ECL has been made on DUoS balances.